draeger-lab/SPECIMEN/.github/CONTRIBUTING.md

 ## Welcome

 Thank you for helping improve SPECIMEN.
-SPECIMEN is a collection of workflows for automated, standardized curation of genome-scale metabolic models.
+SPECIMEN is a collection of workflows for automated, standardised curation of genome-scale metabolic models.
 Contributions are most useful when they keep complete workflows reproducible, configurable, and documented for other modelling projects.

 This guide focuses on the kinds of changes contributors usually make in SPECIMEN: